 - Properly functioning organs are essential to maintain life

-- When cells in our organs die, they must be regularly replaced
+- When cells in our organs die, our body must regularly replace them

 - Dead cells are not ‘recycled’ but rather evacuated

 - We use food to import the components that make up new cells

 - The main parts are amino acids, fatty acids, water, vitamins, trace minerals, etc.

 Fibre is essential for the digestive system to perform properly and without it we cannot expel waste.
 With over 5g of fibre, a cup of cooked amaranth grain satisfies about a fifth of our daily fibre needs.(1) Research indicates that 78% of the fibre in amaranth is insoluble and 22% is soluble.(2) Insoluble fibre is what promotes the movement of material through your digestive system and increases stool bulk while soluble fibre forms a gel-like structure and traps fats, sugars, bacteria and toxins.
 All key to wellbeing.